TDR-Thomahawk/Integrated-Embedded-Systems/analogue-electronics/chapter-3-interfacing_with_digital_systems.md

 # Chapter 3: Interfacing with Digital Systems

 Interfacing a micro-controller with external circuitry can be a challenging task and frequently requires a signal to be either multiplied by a gain or offset by some value.
-This signal conditioning is completed on both micro-controller inputs and outputs.
+This signal conditioning is perfomed on both micro-controller inputs and outputs.

 In Chapter 1 we showed how a MOSFET H-bridge can be driven with a micro-controller by using two NPN BJT level adjusters.
 This simple addition to the H-bridge operates by multiplying the input signal from a micro-controller with some gain and shows how the output of a micro-controller can be conditioned.